supriya-s-jadhav/RAG_app_using_AWS/ReadMe.md

          Qn  vs  V4<br>

-Step 1 : Data divide into chunks
+Step 1 : Data divide into chunks <br>
-Step 2 : These chunks are going to LLM model and convert into vectors Step 3 : These vectors stored into databases step 4 : when a user asking a qn, it is also convert into vector Step 5 : Based on Cosine similarity, the suitable answer vectors will retrieval Step 6 : Based on prompt model will combine and generate the answer
+Step 2 : These chunks are going to LLM model and convert into vectors <br>
+Step 3 : These vectors stored into databases <br>
+step 4 : when a user asking a qn, it is also convert into vector <br>
+Step 5 : Based on Cosine similarity, the suitable answer vectors will retrieval <br>
+Step 6 : Based on prompt model will combine and generate the answer <br>

 #### Cosine similarity formula
 The cosine similarity between two vectors A and B is calculated using the following formula:<br>